christopher-natan/Python3.Relay.Switch/README.md

 # Relay.Switch
 Python code for controlling relay module.
-One of my Python dependency source code on project called EasyLoad
+Dependency python class of my vending machine project

 #### How to
  Include relay.switch to your script by importing